SushritPasupuleti/Google-PM-Course-Notes/Course3.md

 **SoW**: A document that clearly lays out the products and services a vendor or contractor will provide for the organization.

+### Risk Management

+**Risk**: Potential event which can occur and can impact your project.

+**Issue**: Known or real problem that can affect the ability to complete a task.

+**Risk Management**: The process of identifying and evaluating potential risks and issues that could impact a project.
+It provides an understanding of:

+- What could go wrong

+- Who you'll need to consult

+- How it could be mitigated

+#### Phases of risk management

+- Identify the risk

+- Analyze the risk

+- Evaluate the risk

+- Treat the risk

+- Monitor and control the risk

+#### Identifying risks

+**Cause-and-effect diagram / Fishbone diagram**: A diagram that shows the possible causes of an event and risk.

+Steps to create a fishbone diagram:

+- Define the problem

+- Identify the categories

+- Brainstorm the causes

+- Analyze the causes

+**Risk register**: A table or chart that contains a list of risks.

+**Risk assessment**: The stage of risk management where qualities of a risk are estimated or measured.

+**Probability and impact matrix**: A tool used to prioritize project risk.

+**Impact**: The damage a risk could cause, if it occurs.
+Impact is determined on a scale of high to low.

+**Inherent risk**: The measure of a risk, calculated by its probability and impact.

+**Risk appetite**: The willingness of an org to accept the possible outcomes of a risk.

+#### Types of Risks

+- Time risks

+- Budget risks

+- Scope risks

+- External risks

+- Single point of failure

+**Dependency**: A relationship between 2 project tasks, where the start or completion of one depends on the start or completion of the other.

+#### Risk mitigation strategies

+- Avoid

+- Minimize

+- Transfer; to someone else

+- Accept

+**Decision tree**: A flowchart that helps visualize the wider impact of a decision on the rest of a project.

+#### Risk management plan

+A living document that contains information regarding high level risks and the mitgiation plans for those risks.

+Communicate identified risks early on with stakeholders.